prithu011/prithu011/README.md

 - 📫 How to reach me **mahmudprithu5@gmail.com**

 - ⚡ Fun fact **I'm a big Joker fan.
-I don't why u all are so seriousssshhhhh!!!**
+I don't know why you all are so seriousssshhhhh!!!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">